 Stainless steel is very durable, so it’s perfect for when your pots take a lot of abuse.
 This makes it a top choice of backcountry travelers who are hard on their gear, or by guides and institutions, where cooks prep a lot of meals on a wide range of adventures.

-Stainless steel is the least light of the three materials MSR uses, but it is by far the toughest and most scratch-resistance.
+Stainless steel is by far the toughest and most scratch-resistance of the three materials MSR uses, though it weighs a bit more than aluminum and titanium.
 It’s used to make our simple, dependable systems in MSR’s Alpine Line.

 When it comes to cooking, stainless steels lies somewhere between aluminum and titanium in terms of its performance and suitability.
 It does not conduct heat particularly well, which can lead to hot spots and burned food.
 To get around this issue our Alpine Fry Pan features a heat-spreading aluminum disc on the bottom.
-This allows for efficient, even heating in a pan that really expands your meal options.
+This allows for efficient, even heating in an ultra-durable fry pan that expands your meal options.